-- Go to the User section in the backoffice
+- Go to the Users section in the backoffice.

-- Enter name and email and add a User Group to assign access and permissions and optionally enter a new message for the invitation
+- Enter the Name, Email, add a User Group to assign access and permissions, and enter a new Message for the invitation.

 Once the User has been invited they will receive an invitation for the project.

-If the user being invited already has a User on Umbraco Cloud they will be able to see the invitation in the project portal under "Project Invites".
+If the invited person already has a user on Umbraco Cloud they will be able to see the invitation in the project portal under "Project Invites".

 If the User being invited does not have a User on Umbraco Cloud, they will receive an email asking them to create one.

 Once the User has been created, it is now possible for them to log in to the Umbraco Cloud portal.

 From here they will be able to see a pending invitation to the project they have been invited to.